LucianLaFleur/language_data/Japanese/idiom_processing/README.txt

 /tへりくつや/t屁理屈屋/tquibbler

 !
 This allows anki to import as a TSV.
+Expected fields in anki:
+Reading, Japanese, English, (any number more can exist, but won't be filled in, e.g. a blank field for "audio")

 !
 Initial testing shows pattern works.
 ! selection of "appropriate" phrases and orgnaization of material still requires human judgment...